The State of the Hard Real Estate Insurance Market and the Importance of Underwriter Comfort

 The shortage of skilled workers is impacting both the insurance market and property values.
 In addition, property values are feeling the pinch of inflation.
 For years, carriers would replace a building at current costs, even when the client was paying premiums on an outdated property value.
 Not anymore.

-In addition to all of this, many carriers renewed their insurance on the properties they insure and saw large increases in premiums and lower capacity for writing new business.
+In addition to all of this, many carriers renewed their insurance on the properties they insured and saw large increases in premiums and lower capacity for writing new business.
 Insurers will take on fewer accounts and at higher premiums.

 There are several steps you can take to get the necessary coverage for your property at the best rates.